ram123saran/Ball-Bearing-Static-and-Dynamic-Analysis-/README.md

 # Ball Bearing Design
-finding  the Dimensions according to requirement Analysing the Static and Dyamics Analysis
+finding  the Dimensions according to the requirement Analysing the Static and Dynamic Analysis
 Calculating the Life cycles
 Checking the Fatigue Failure